JK-Rolling/DuinoCoinI2C_RPI/README.md

 The I2C Address on the Arduino is hardcoded by user. if an address already exists on the I2C bus, the behavior is undefined

-Change the value on the define for each Nano for unique address:
+Change the value on the define for each worker for unique address:
 ```
 #define DEV_INDEX 1
 ```